dino-rodriguez/optibnb/feature_creation/features.md

 park = listings[listings['on_park'] == True]
 ```

-The first method shown above takse preselected streets otulining the park and compares it with the street names in the listings dataframe to find which listings border Central Park.
-The problem with this method is that is relatively impercecise as far as determining actual proximity and location of these listings.
+The first method shown above takes preselected streets outlining the park and compares it with the street names in the listings dataframe to find which listings border Central Park.
+The problem with this method is that is relatively imprecise as far as determining actual proximity and location of these listings.
 It also produced a relatively small number of homes that bordered Central Park.
-This shows us that the addresses provided were fairly inaccurate and we ended up removing the *street* column all together.
+This shows us that the addresses provided were fairly inaccurate and we ended up removing the `street` predictor all together.

 ```python